KFQC

-KFQC was a radio station licensed to Davenport, Iowa, United States, serving the Quad Cities area and broadcasting on 1580 kHz AM.
+KFQC was a radio station licensed to Davenport, Iowa, United States, serving the Quad Cities area and broadcasting on 1580 AM.
 It was last owned by Quad City Minority Broadcasters, Inc., and operated from 1952 to 1998.

 Established as a country music station in 1952 under the call letters KFMA and later KWNT, the frequency became home to a host of revolving formats and owners after 1982.
 Local media critic Alan Sivell noted that it "changed ownership and formats almost as regularly as dental check-ups are recommended".

 History

 KFMA

 On February 17, 1951, the KFMA Broadcasting Company filed an application with the Federal Communications Commission for a new radio station to serve Davenport on 1580 kHz.
 However, even by the time the successful construction permit application was made, substantial work had gone into the new station.
 Ground was broken at the transmitter site, along the northern edge of Davenport, on February 3, 1950.
 However, problems had tied up one of the principal owners of the proposed KFMA at the FCC.
 Larry W. Andrews was involved with a station in Ely, Minnesota, WXLT, whose license was ordered revoked due to an unauthorized transfer of control that he claimed occurred without his knowledge; as a result, the FCC moved to revoke the construction permit for KFMA unless Andrews filed for a hearing, which he did.
 Even as work on the facilities was described as being in its "final stages" in July, Andrews then opted to drop his application and devote himself full-time to a radio school he had set up to train future broadcasters, but the KFMA Broadcasting Company was incorporated to pursue a construction permit for the station, with local Masonic leader Arthur D. Peirce as its sole officer.

 The FCC granted the new construction permit on May 7, 1952, on the condition that the two towers that had already been built at the site be removed.
 The station began broadcasting on November 17 of that year as Davenport's third local service, with no network affiliation.
 In 1955, the company was acquired by Lester and Dorothy Gould of Jacksonville, North Carolina; the FCC approved in January 1956.
 The Goulds filed within months to improve KFMA's facilities by moving its studios to 415 Perry Street, previously a downtown sales office, and upgrade to 500 watts from 250.